rafaqz/FieldMetadata.jl/README.md

 ""
 ```

-You chain as many metaparams together as you want.
-The data for the first `@metaparam` macro
+You can chain as many metaparams together as you want.

+Just remember that the data for the first `@metaparam` macro
-goes at the end on the line in the struct!
+goes at the end on the line in the struct.
 This makes sense when you consider that @with_kw
 from Parameters.jl has to be the last macro, but the first item in the row after
 the field type.